Please see the list of questions related to GPU acceleration in Passware Kit. If you cannot find the answer, contact Customer Support.

 If the number of GPU cards in GPU Caps Viewer is correct, but Passware Kit still does not list all of your GPU cards at Tools | Options, please contact our Support for assistance.

 If the number of GPU cards in GPU Caps Viewer is incorrect, the problem is most likely connected with the NVIDIA driver.
-You might need to update the driver to the latest version or downgrade it to the recommended version GeForce 340.52 or 333.11 for Tesla (make sure to install the correct version of the driver in accordance with your OS: 32-bit or 64-bit).
-Also, try disabling the SLI mode or CrossfireX in NVIDIA settings.
+You might need to update the driver to the latest version and perform a clean install of the drivers.
+Also, try disabling the SLI mode or CrossFire™ in the GPU card settings.

 The only solution to prevent your GPU cards from overheating is installing a corresponding cooling system.